srini0007/Job-portal/README.md

 1. Add job Post
 2. Rearrange using drag and drop method
 3. Can archive a specific Job Post
-4. Admin can see the intrested candidates for the specific Job Post\n 4.1 - Intrest field is available once a Normal User has applied for the Job Post
+4. Admin can see the intrested candidates for the specific Job Post 4.1 - Intrest field is available once a Normal User has applied for the Job Post

 Normal user account should be created in SignUp